Thai opposition protests emergency troop transfer to king

 This is the first time that lawmakers publicly challenged a legal procedure related to royal affairs.

-King Vajiralongkorn, who was crowned in May as Thailand’s fourth constitutional monarch after taking the throne after the death of his revered father in 2016.
+King Vajiralongkorn was crowned in May as Thailand’s fourth constitutional monarch after taking the throne after the death of his revered father in 2016.

 A leader of the opposition Future Forward Party said the royal troop decree, which took effect on Oct.
 1, inappropriately used an emergency provision of the constitution to bypass parliament, although it was confirmed by a majority of lawmakers on Thursday.